 In practice, this means that Code Ocean staff check everything that is submitted for publication or peer review on the platform.
 In rough order of importance, here is what we look for.

 1. Save all concrete results to the /results folder.

-Because Code Ocean runs headlessly by default (that is, behind-the-scenes without user input during runtime), files should be saved explicitly.
+Because Code Ocean runs headlessly by default (that is, without the option for user input during runtime), files should be saved explicitly.
 If your result is a computation printed to the console, it will be saved in a filed called 'output'.

 2. Write a master script to reproduce your analysis as completely as possible.

 If you have five analysis scripts, your main script should run them all in sequence.
 If you have multiple datasets, your code should analyze them all by default (whenever possible).
 Because all published results are verified to be reproducible, there is no need for others to run your published code unless they are making modifications or extensions -- so long run times are not an issue.

 note: you can manually modify the

 runscript to run multiple scripts, and we advise taking out all comments to the effect of